Mater Matuta

-Mater Matuta was an indigenous Latin goddess, whom the Romans eventually made equivalent to the dawn goddess Aurora and the Greek dawn goddess Eos.
-Mater derives from the Latin for "mother", a courtesy title commonly given to female deities indigenous to Rome.
-Matuta is connected to Latin, manes ("ghosts"), and matutinus ("early morning").

-Mater Matuta was the goddess of female maturation and later became linked to the dawn.
-Her cult is attested to in several places in Latium; her most famous temple was located at Satricum.
+Mater Matuta was an indigenous Latin goddess adopted by the Romans.
+Mater Matuta was a goddess of fertility, childbirth, and ripening grain who later became linked to the dawn.
+Her cult is attested to in several places across Latium with her most famous temple being located at Satricum.

+Etymology

+The title Mater derives from the Latin word for "mother", and was a courtesy title commonly given to female deities.
+Matuta is connected to the Latin words mane ('of good hour), manes ('ghosts'), matutinus ('early morning' or 'of the morning'), and the adjective maturus ('ripe' or 'mature').

+Functions and worship

+Mater Matuta was likely a protective, benevolent goddess closely associated with fertility and the raising and maturation of children.

+According to archaeologist Maureen Carroll, it is likely that the divine domain of Mater Matuta overlapped with numerous other deities, allowing the goddess to perform a plethora of functions and services for her suppliants.
+As a goddess associated with the dawn, she shared attributes with the Greek goddess Eos and the Roman goddess Aurora.

 Temples

-Mater Matuta had a temple in the capital city of Rome, on the north side of the Forum Boarium, mentioned in Ovid's Fasti.
-The sixth king of Rome, Servius Tullius, was thought to have personally consecrated the temple in the 6th century BCE.
+Mater Matuta had a temple in Rome, on the north side of the Forum Boarium.
+The legendary sixth king of Rome, Servius Tullius, was thought to have personally consecrated the temple in the 6th century BCE.
 It was destroyed in 506 BCE and rebuilt by Marcus Furius Camillus in 396 BCE.
-The temple was associated with the Matralia festival.
 It was situated beside the temple of Fortuna, later discovered under the church of Sant' Omobono.

 A temple located at Satricum is described in literature by Roman historian Livy.
-The earliest evidence of temple activity is dated simultaneously with votive deposits dating to the sixth century BCE.
+The earliest evidence of temple activity is dated using votive deposits dating to the sixth century BCE.
 A second temple, larger and made of stone, replaced the first.
 In the 5th century BCE, another yet even larger temple was constructed.
 The temple was struck by lightning in 206 BCE.
-Excavation of thousands of objects has been itemized and recorded; vessels to eat and drink, statuettes, anatomical votives, and domestic animal votives.
+Thousands of objects have been itemized and recorded, including drinking and eating vessels, anatomical votives, and domestic animal votives.
 Votive material indicative of both male and female worship is attributed to this site.